Joshua Masse, Ph.D.

 Parent-Child Interaction Therapy (PCIT) is an evidence-based treatment for preschool aged (2-7) children with behavioral difficulties.
 PCIT has strong research support showing effectiveness in reducing challenging behaviors (e.g., non-compliance, hitting, prolonged tantrums), increasing positive parenting behavior, and reducing parenting stress.
 Treatment gains have been shown to last 2-4 years after treatment completion.

-PCIT is unique in that is a short-term intervention (average 14-16 sessions) yet the success of the treatment is dependent upon a caregivers ability to master specific parenting skills.
+PCIT is unique in that it is a short-term intervention (average 14-16 sessions) yet the success of the treatment is dependent upon a caregivers ability to master specific parenting skills.
 Positive results are quickly realized since therapists actively coach and support parents while they are interacting with their child in a play environment.
 Therapists typically observe and coach parents from a separate room and provide feedback through a bluetooth style communication system.

 For more information on PCIT background and research see www.pcit.org